 The meter transmission unit at your property provides us with information on hourly water usage.
 The meter readings we receive identify every cubic foot of water used each hour (one cubic foot is equal to approximately 7 ½ gallons).

-If our data shows hourly water usage of at least one cubic foot every hour for a 3-day reporting period, we will notify the water account holder, property owner, and occupant (if not the same person) by email, mobile phone text, phone call, and letter, for all methods we have current contact information on file.
+If our data shows hourly water usage of a least one cubic foot every hour for the review period, we will notify the water account holder, property owner, and occupant (if not the same person by email, mobile phone text, phone call, and letter, for all methods we have current contact information on file.
 If our system notes a successful email or SMS text (e.g. no bounce back error), a letter will not be sent.
 Our alerts will indicate the dates and amounts of continuous usage.
 We will notify you up to three times.
-Our first contact will be shortly after we first detect three days of nonstop water use, a second time about two weeks later if nonstop use is still occurring regularly, and a third time about two months later if nonstop use is still ongoing.
+Our first contact will be shortly after we first detect two days of nonstop water use during the review period, a second time about two weeks later if nonstop use is still occurring regularly, and a third time about two months later if nonstop use is still ongoing.
 Single family and multi-family homes with two to five dwelling units may also be issued a final courtesy notice in the form of a door hanger if nonstop use is continuing after 10 weeks.

 Does this mean I have a leak?